HughP/dnj-corpus/README.md

 '-
 '
 ```
+##### Unicode PUA reliance

+Some texts have relied on Unicode PUA code points (U+E000..U+F8FF).
+All Dan texts, should be checked for PUA characters.
+Known used characters have been:

+* Usage of U+F173 COMBINING MACRON-GRAVE.
+U+F173 was deprecated because the character was added to Unicode 5.0 as U+1DC6.
+There are 22 occurrences in a toolbox file which is not part of this corpus.

 ### Content

 This is about 20 issues of a 4 page monthly newsletter/newspaper published between 2005 and 2008.